 "Ever tried.
 Ever failed.
 No matter.
 Try Again.

-Beckett knew what he was talking about; it is the getting up, and trying
+Beckett knew it is the getting up, and trying again that counts.

-(St Patrick's is the oldest Psychiatric Hospital in the world, founded by Dean Jonathan Swift.)
+(St Patrick's is the oldest Psychiatric Hospital in the world, originally funded by Dean Jonathan Swift.)

 Excerpts from St Patrick's Hospital's Website "Five tips for parents whose children are set to receive their Leaving Cert results" follow.

-essential that you give them the perspective of knowing that if their results don’t go to plan, it doesn’t mean that they can’t achieve their ambition.”
-(My underlining.)
+“It’s essential that you give them the perspective of knowing that if their results don’t go to plan, it doesn’t mean that they can’t achieve their ambition.”

 01 249 3333, or email email@example.com.